- What is the Lokpal and Lokayuktas Act, 2013?

 This act was passed by the Parliament of India on 18 December 2013.
 It received the assent of the President of India on 1 January 2014 and came into force on 16 January 2014.

-The act provides for the establishment of a three-member panel, which will be headed by a Chairperson, to be appointed by the President of India.
+The act provides for the establishment of a three-member panel, which is headed by a Chairperson, to be appointed by the President of India.
 The other members of this panel will be selected by a Selection Committee.

 The act also provides for setting up an institution known as Lokpal, which will be responsible for handling complaints relating to corruption against public servants.
 The act further provides for setting up an institution known as Lokayukta, which will be responsible for handling complaints relating to corruption against public servants at the state level.